-You’ve started a business, gotten all the right paperwork, invested in marketing and branding, creating a website, and are now ready to start selling your product to clients.
+You’ve started a business, get all the right paperwork, invested in marketing and branding, creating a website, and are now ready to start selling your product to clients.
 You go to the bank to get a merchant account for payment processing just to find out that your business of choice is considered a “high risk payment processor” and they won’t allow you to be set up to take credit card payments.
 Now what?

 What is a high risk merchant account?